aws-samples/busy-engineers-document-bucket/instructions/docs/adding-the-encryption-sdk.md

 The data returned from S3 for `retrieve` is encrypted.
 Before returning that data to the user, you added a call to the AWS Encryption SDK to decrypt the data.
 Under the hood, the Encryption SDK is:

 1. Reading the AWS Encryption SDK formatted encrypted message
-1. Calling KMS to request to decrypt your message's encrypted data key using the Faythe CMK
+1. Calling KMS to request to decrypt your message's encrypted data key using the Faythe KMS Key
 1. Using the decrypted data key to decrypt the message
 1. Returning the message plaintext and Encryption SDK headers to you

-### Step 4: Configure the Faythe CMK in the Encryption SDK
+### Step 4: Configure the Faythe KMS Key in the Encryption SDK

-Now that you have declared your dependencies and updated your code to encrypt and decrypt data, the final step is to pass through the configuration to the AWS Encryption SDK to start using your KMS CMKs to protect your data.
+Now that you have declared your dependencies and updated your code to encrypt and decrypt data, the final step is to pass through the configuration to the AWS Encryption SDK to start using your KMS Keys to protect your data.

 === "Java"